folio-org/mod-agreements/doc/AccessControl/AccessControl.md

 - `protectCreate`⬜
 - `protectDelete`✅

 Then the behaviour becomes a little more confusing.
 Read is now UNRESTRICTED by unit 1 and RESTRICTED by unit 2.
-This means in practise that only users in unit 2 are allowed to read the resource.
-(In actualilty at the moment this is not true.
-It is the behaviour when UPDATE is restricted/unrestricted for a single resource, but NOT for READ.
-We are in discussions with the Acquisition lead to understand if this discrepancy is intended.)
+The default behaviour in FOLIO is to use the least restrictive policy, so applying an "unrestricted" policy for READ will in fact grant access to the resource for all users.

 Update is RESTRICTED for unit 1 _and_ for unit 2.
 The chosen behaviour here for FOLIO is permissive, so if the user is a member of unit 1 _or_ unit 2 then write access will be granted, similarly for delete.